 - In a large bowl, combine flour, baking powder, baking soda, salt and spices.
 In a separate bowl, whisk together the pumpkin, brown sugar, oil, egg and vanilla extract.
 Use a rubber spatula to scrape this mixture into the dry ingredients, gently folding until mostly combined.
 When just a few floury streaks remain, fold in the nuts and raisins (if using).

 - Drop batter by heaping tablespoonfuls (so actually about 2 tablespoons per cookies) onto prepared baking sheets, spacing 1 inch apart.
-Bake 8-10 minutes, until slightly springy to the touch (a light press with your finger won't leave a strong indent).
-Cool 2 minutes on baking sheets before transferring to wire racks to cool completely.
+Use dampened hands to smooth and flatten out the balls.

 - Bake 8-10 minutes, until slightly springy to the touch.
 Immediately out of the oven, use an overturned glass to gently re-shape the cookies into perfect circles and use your finger to press on the middle to flatten slightly, if you like.

 - In a small bowl, mix the sugar and ground cinnamon together until well combined.
 Use a spoon to sprinkle the mixture over the cookies as soon as they come out of the oven.
 You can store any leftover cinnamon-sugar mixture in an airtight container for future use.